-13.3 Timing of Liquidation Distributions.
-Distributions in liquidation will be made by the end of the taxable fiscal year in which the liquidation occurs or, if later, within ninety (90) days of the liquidating event and will otherwise comply with Section 1.704-1(b) of the regulations promulgated under Section 704 of the Code.

-13.4 Restoration of Deficit Capital Account Balances.
-If upon liquidation of the Fund, any general partner has a deficit balance in its Capital Account (after taking into account all Capital Account adjustments for the Fund's taxable fiscal year in which the liquidation occurs), such General Partner will contribute cash or securities to the Fund by the end of such taxable fiscal year (or, if later, within ninety (90) days after the date of such liquidation) in a amount equal to such deficit Capital Account balance.
-If any Limited Partner has a deficit balance in such Partner's Capital Account (after taking into account all Capital Account balance.
-If any Limited Partner has a deficit balance in such Partner's Capital Account (after taking into account all Capital Account balance.
-If the Fund's taxable fiscal year in which the liquidation occurs), such Limited Partner will have no obligation to make any contribution to the capital of the Fund with respect to such deficit, and such deficit will not be considered a debt owed to the Fund or to any other person for any purpose whatsoever.

-13.5 Authority to Wind Up.
+- 13.3 Timing of Liquidation Distributions.
+Distributions in liquidation will be made by the end of the taxable fiscal year in which the liquidation occurs or, if later, within ninety (90) days of the liquidating event and will otherwise comply with Section 1.704-1(b) of the regulations promulgated under Section 704 of the Code. - 13.4 Restoration of Deficit Capital Account Balances.
+If upon liquidation of the Fund, any general partner has a deficit balance in its Capital Account (after taking into account all Capital Account adjustments for the Fund's taxable fiscal year in which the liquidation occurs), such General Partner will contribute cash or securities to the Fund by the end of such taxable fiscal year (or, if later, within ninety (90) days after the date of such liquidation) in an amount equal to such deficit Capital Account balance.
+If any Limited Partner has a deficit balance in such Partner's Capital Account (after taking into account all Capital Account adjustments for the Fund's taxable fiscal year in which the liquidation occurs), such Limited Partner will have no obligation to make any contribution to the capital of the Fund with respect to such deficit, and such deficit will not be considered a debt owed to the Fund or to any other person for any purpose whatsoever. - 13.5 Authority to Wind Up.
 The General Partner may, from time to time, cause the Fund to enter into (and modify and terminate), agreements with such person(s) as the General Partner may from time to time select, authorizing such person(s) (a "Liquidating Agent") to wind up the Fund's affairs in the event that the Fund is subsequently dissolved by reason of the General Partner's cessation as a general partner as provided in Section 13.1.2; provided that the total compensation the Fund may become obligated to pay to such Liquidating Agent(s) during such winding up period will not exceed 0.375% per month (1.5% per annum) of the Net Asset Value of the Fund, assessed as of the first day of each such month.
-If no such agreement has been entered into, or is in effect, as of the time of any such dissolution, then the person designated by court decree or by a Majority in Interest of the Limited Partners.
+If no such agreement has been entered into, or is in effect, as of the time of any such dissolution, then the person designated by court decree or by a Majority in Interest of the Limited Partners will wind up the affairs of the Fund and will be entitled to compensation as approved by the court or by the Consent of a Majority in Interest of the Limited Partners.